ngocnhan-tran1996/spring-jdbc-oracle/README.md

 **When not to use @OracleParameter**

-I have a small example in case not to use @OracleParameter.
+I have a small comparison.

 | **Type Name** | **Field Name** |
 |---------------|----------------|